AppleBoiy/prerequisite-tree-dagreD3/README.md

 courses.
 It fetches course data from a [Google Sheets], converts it into a JSON format, and generates a tree view using the [dagreD3] library.
 Users can hover over nodes to view prerequisite details and navigate the tree to understand the course dependencies.

+## Archive Notice

+**Important:** This project has been archived, and further development and updates will take place in the new repository [AppleBoiy/pretree](https://github.com/AppleBoiy/pretree).

+Please visit the new repository for the latest version and updates.
+Thank you for your support and interest in this project.

+For historical reference, you can still access this repository, but it will no longer receive active maintenance.

 ## Wiki